dalbay/JavaScript-Tutorials/DOM Project/README.md

         });
     }
 ```
-3. Add functionality to delete a single task from Local Storage when we click the x icon.
+3. Delete from Loacal Storage - Add functionality to delete a single task from Local Storage when we click the x icon.
 Insert a statement to the ```removeTask()``` function, that removes a task from the DOM.
 ```JavaScript
     // Remove from Local Storage